 WESTERN UNIVERSITY GRADUATE SYMPOSIUM ON MUSIC

 The Society of Graduate Students in Music at Western University is pleased to announce its 18th annual Graduate Symposium on Music (WUGSOM), August 25th–26th, 2017.
 This year Dr. Julie Pedneault-Deslauriers (University of Ottawa) will be delivering a keynote address entitled “Singing on the Piano: Clara Wieck-Schumann and the Keyboard Romance in the Early 19th Century,” on Saturday, August 26th at 3:00 pm.
 Dr. Jonathan De Souza (Western University) will also be leading a graduate student workshop entitled “Musical Instruments and Embodied Performance” on the morning of August 25th.
-Click here for the Program.
+Click here for the Full Schedule of Papers.

 Workshop Description: “Musical Instruments and Embodied Performance” (Applications Closed)